Accommodation Recognition Payment Scheme: Your questions answered

 Where a person is not entitled to the financial contribution, any such contribution may be recoverable by the Department of Social Protection.

-How to repay an overpayment to the Department of Social Protection
+How do you repay an overpayment to the Department of Social Protection?

 The Department of Social Protection (DSP) is administering the ARP on behalf of Department of Justice, Home Affairs, and Migration.
 Any overpayments will be managed by DSP.
 If you have received a payment that you are not entitled to, you should contact the Department of Social Protection at ARP@welfare.ie or at 0818 708090.
 The Department will advise you on the next steps.

-Whether Garda Vetting is required to avail of the scheme
+Is Garda Vetting required to avail of the scheme?

 No, Garda vetting is not a requirement to avail of the ARP.

-Who to contact if you have any questions
+Who do you contact if you have any questions?

 The scheme is being administered by the Department of Social Protection on behalf of the Department of Justice, Home Affairs, and Migration.
 Issues in relation to the processing of applications are dealt with by the Department of Social Protection.